+The score can never exceed the maximum amount of points available for that scoring factor.
 The Review and Rank Panel may never award more than 100% of the maximum score allowable for a particular category.
 For example, if a scoring factor says to award up to 5 points, then the Panel cannot award more than 5 points for that factor.